zachcasper/resource-types-contrib/contributing-docs/submitting-contribution.md

 ## Review Process

-All contributions will be reviewed
+All contributions will be reviewed by the Radius maintainers and Approvers.
+The review will focus on:

-- Contribution need and relevance : Whether the resource type or recipe is needed by the community
+- Contribution need and relevance
 - Schema correctness and consistency
 - Recipe functionality and security
 - Documentation completeness
-- Test coverage
+- Test coverage as applicable

 Thank you for contributing to the Radius ecosystem!